Article first published as Blu-ray 3D Review: 'Storm Surfers' on Blogcritics.

 closer to sea.
 Thankfully, there are plenty of films to live vicariously

-Blue Crush to the new surf documentary,
+through from Blue Crush to the new surf documentary, Storm Surfers 3D.

 And if there was going to be a demo-worthy disc to show off just how